-This Water Quality Report describes the sources of yourdrinking water and the quality of that water for the period from January 1 - Dec.
-31, 2012.
-We are pleased to report that during the past year, the water quality delivered to your home or businesscomplied with all state and federal drinking water requirements.
+This Water Quality Report describes the sources of your drinking water and the quality of that water for the period from January 1 - Dec.
+31, 2013.
+We are pleased to report that during the past year, the water quality delivered to your home or business

 The United States Environmental Protection Agency (EPA) and the Cohasset Water Department are concerned about lead in your drinking water.
 Although most homes have very low levels of lead in their drinking water, some homes in the community have lead levels above the EPA action level of 15 parts per billion (ppb), or 0.015 milligrams of lead per liter ofwater (mg/L).